xiankai/google-play-history-analyzer/README.md

 ### 1. Pie Chart View with Drilldown

-Visualize your spending breakdown by application with an interactive pie chart that supports drill-down functionality.
+Visualize your spending breakdown by application with interactive pie charts with drill-down functionality.

 - **App-Level Overview**: See your total spending distributed across all apps with automatic grouping of small purchases into an "Others" category (bottom 5%)
-- **Drilldown to Purchases**: Click on any app to drill down into specific purchases and in-app items
+- **Drilldown to Purchases**: Click on any app slice to drill down into specific purchases and in-app items
 - **Smart Aggregation**: Automatically consolidates minor purchases to keep charts readable while maintaining accuracy
-- **Interactive Labels**: Each slice displays the app name and total amount spent for quick reference

 ### 2. Timeline View with Brush Navigation

-Track your spending over time with a dual-chart timeline interface featuring multiple time granularities.
+Track your spending over time with a dual-chart timeline interface featuring vertical bar charts and multiple time granularities.

 - **Multiple Time Groupings**: Switch between daily, monthly, and yearly views to analyze spending patterns at different scales
 - **Brush Chart Navigation**: Use the bottom overview chart to pan and zoom through your entire purchase history
-- **Detail Chart**: The main chart displays your selected time range with full interactivity
-- **Smart Defaults**:
-  - Daily view: Shows last 90 days by default
-  - Monthly view: Shows last year by default
-  - Yearly view: Shows last 3 years by default
-- **Visual Insights**: Area chart with gradient fill makes it easy to identify spending trends and spikes

-### 3. Currency Conversion Support
+### 3. Multi-Currency Display

-Convert your purchase history to any currency for unified reporting and comparison.

-- **Multi-Currency Support**: Works with all currencies found in your purchase history
-- **Real-Time Conversion**: Select your preferred currency from a dropdown and see all values update instantly
-- **Automatic Rate Fetching**: Exchange rates are fetched automatically from currency.js.org
-- **Persistent Rates**: Conversion rates are cached to improve performance

-**Important Disclaimer**: Currency conversions use current exchange rates, not historical rates from the time of purchase.
-The converted values are for reference purposes only and may not reflect the actual amounts charged at the time of transaction.
+View and analyze purchases across multiple currencies.

+- **Currency Selector**: Choose between "All currencies" to see separate breakdowns per currency, or select a specific currency to filter

 ## Getting Started